 There are several ways to purify water, from old to up-to-date technology.
 Studies, tests, and experiments have helped us have clean water.

-The earth will be surrounded by water.
+The Earth will be surrounded by water.
 Thus, everyone and everything will be obliterated.
 Let’s not forget catastrophes caused by water.
 When heavy rain is combined with another elemental cataclysm, it becomes a super typhoon, tidal wave, tsunami, you name it.
 As tragic as they may sound, these are all-natural disasters.

 Why do we use water in our everyday lives?
 In some of Maslow’s interpretations of the hierarchy of needs, water may not be considered a physiological need but a first need.